-- Information about why something is not covered and what you can do about it. - o If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
+- o If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
 You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy. - o If you are not happy or if you disagree with a decision we make about what medical care or Part D drug is covered for you, you have the right to ask us to change the decision.
 You can ask us to change the decision by making an appeal.
 For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 9 of this booklet.
 It gives you the details about how to make an appeal if you want us to change our decision.
-(Chapter 9 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - o If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 of this booklet.
+(Chapter 9 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 of this booklet.